artsy/artsy.github.io/_posts/2015-08-15-Cocoa-Architecture:-Router-Pattern.markdown

 When we started an entirely fresh application, we noted down all the networking-related pain points felt from Eigen and Energy.
 The Router pattern was pretty good, but we were finding that we were having problems with the API consuming part of the `NSURLRequest`s.
 Mainly, a difficulty in testing, an inconsistency in how we would perform networking and that it didn't feel declarative.

-Moya was our attempt at fixing this.
-I won't go into depth on what Moya is, we've [wrote articles](/blog/2014/09/22/transparent-prerequisite-network-requests/) on this already.
+Moya is our attempt at fixing this.
+I won't go into depth on what Moya is, we've [written articles](/blog/2014/09/22/transparent-prerequisite-network-requests/) on this already.
 The part that is interesting is that it obviates a ARRouter by using a collection of Swift enums - forcing developers to include all necessary metadata an an end-point.

 #### HAL, and API v2